keshihua5/Microsoft-1st-Round-Interview/How to fix Offboarding Error.md

 2. Get on-prem mailbox

-   Open a Powershell window as Admin, and run:
+   Open a Powershell window as Admin, and run the following:

    `cd C:\\Users\\exo\\Desktop`